 Making time for play is critical to our well-being and essential to our work as writers and teachers.
 With that in mind, fellows of the WNY Young Writers’ Studio spent the Saturday session of the school year exploring ideas at play!
 With a little help from our kids, five different play-based centers took shape in response to the sorts of activities they claim to love.

 - Some played Scrabble and used the words generated to create flash-fiction stories

 - Some used the Rory’s Story Cubes app for the iPod Touch to create new stories or generate new ideas for works-in progress

 - Others went on a scavenger hunt through magazines, newspapers, and websites to locate specific Halloween-related items.
 They chose five to connect together inside of a story.

 - Some created Poetry Smash-Ups.

 - And in our most popular center, writers took to the field (literally) and worked with teams to invent a variety of games.
-After testing them out on the group as a whole, they brainstormed ways to work out the kinks, and then they came up with another idea: This spring, we’ll be publishing our very own game anthology.
+After testing them out on the group as a whole, they brainstormed ways to work out the kinks, and then they came up with another idea: publishing their very own game anthology.

 Several years ago, Ken Robinson reminded us that many people need to move in order think.
 My friend Matt would agree.
 He’s nine, and he’ll tell you that he hates to write for school, but that he loves designing games and testing them for quality.
 He also knows that in doing so, he’s sharpened his observational and sequencing skills and his ability to organize and revise his work.
 These are important lessons.